canvasxyz/canvas-docs/docs/roadmap.md

 ### v0.3.x (2023-03-28)

 * Support for running Canvas apps entirely in the browser.
 * Improvements to the underlying libp2p networking stack.
+Time to first sync should now be much faster.

 ### v0.2.x (2023-03-06)